 United States president Donald Trump was famously sued for blocking users on Twitter.
 A Judge ruled that the president could not legally block people from viewing his posts because they were official government communications.
 It is worth noting that President Trump uses his personal Twitter account to send Tweets, not the POTUS account that the United States government set up for the president to use.
 Many people were surprised that the ruling came down the way that it did.
 If you work at a government institution, especially if you use a government account, you might want to be aware that some of the freedoms that private citizens have regarding their social media usage do not apply to you.

-In this article, we’ll go over some less high profile examples of how government agencies have found themselves in hot water for their social media usage.
+In this article, we’ll go over some less high profile examples of how government agencies have found themselves in hot water for not following appropriate social media legislation.

 Maine Governor Paul LePage